The history of Syntagma Square in Athens is literally the modern history of the city itself and the central point for visitors in the Greek capital.

 Adjacent to the upper part of Syntagma Square is the National Garden, a true oasis in the center of Athens with 500 different species of plant and tree species from around the world.

 The National Garden is intertwined with the history of Syntagma Square and Athens, as it was initially established as the garden of the royal palace.

 It covers a total area of 154,000 square meters (1,657,642 square feet) and features six ponds and many archaeological finds, mainly from Roman times, and a small zoo.

 The National Garden, formerly known as the Royal Garden, began to take its current form during the reign of King Otto (1832 – 1862) and was the brainchild of Queen Amalia.

-Queen Amalia was so smitten with her garden that she is said to have been spending at least three hours a day personally tending to it.
+Queen Amalia was so smitten with her garden that she is said to have spent at least three hours a day personally tending to it.

-She herself also planted the iconic 25-meter (75 foot) high “Washingtonia” palm trees which now tower over the other garden plantings and serve as the focal point when one enters the garden from the gate on Amalias Avenue.
+She herself also planted the iconic 25-meter (75 foot) high “Washingtonia” palm trees which now tower over other garden plants and serve as the focal point when one enters the garden from the gate on Amalias Avenue.

-The first design was made by Bavarian architect Lieutenant Michael Hoch and completed by the gardener François Louis Barrow in 1852, who took over the planting and management of the Garden from 1845 to 1854.
+The first design was made by Bavarian architect Lieutenant Michael Hoch and completed by the gardener François Louis Barrow in 1852; François Louis Barrow took over the planting and management of the garden from 1845 to 1854.

-Barrow was succeeded by Frederick Smith, who remained in the director’s office of the Garden for 30 years.
+Barrow was succeeded by Frederick Smith, who remained in the director’s office of the garden for thirty years.